-This website is intended to possibly help others just by telling my story but does not constitute the answer an ailment.
+This website is intended to possibly help others just by telling my story but does not constitute the answer of an ailment.
 Always seek medical advice from your primary care physician.

-If the sinuses are not cleared either by blowing the nose, by using the neti pot, or at times for me a decongestant, it will tend to get worse leading to that sore throat which then sometimes lead to hoarseness and then to a lost voice, which has happened to me.
+If the sinuses are not cleared either by blowing the nose, by using the neti pot or a times for me a decongestant, it will tend to get worse leading to that sore throat which then sometimes lead to hoarseness and then to a lost voice, which has happened to me.

 When I first notice that I'm getting a sore

 throat, these are some of the steps that I take:

 Note: Based on personal experience the neti pot tends to work best versus the saline spray, especially for post nasal drip relief.

 Tackling that drip issue helps to prevent sore throat as well as awful stomach pain if caught early enough.